Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Experiments

-We compared the proposed method with two baselines.
-The first baseline is I3D with only whole images.
-This method is proposed in~\cite{li2020word, vaezi2019ms-asl} and has achieved state-of-the-art results on both datasets.
-The second baseline is Two-stream I3D using whole images and optical flow images as input.
-In other words, the baselines consist of only ``Base Stream'' in Fig.~\ref{fig:overview}.
+As shown in \cref{tab:result}, we compared the proposed method with two baselines.
+The first baseline is I3D using only whole images as input.
+This method was proposed in~\cite{li2020word, vaezi2019ms-asl} and has achieved state-of-the-art results on both datasets.
+The second baseline is a two-stream I3D using whole images and optical flow images as input.
+In other words, the baselines consist of only the base stream in \cref{fig:overview}.
 We named these two baselines \textit{Baseline1} and \textit{Baseline2}, respectively.
-For the ablation study, on top of the baselines, all combinations of using and not using with ``Local Image Stream'' and ``Skeleton Stream'' were evaluated to verify the effectiveness of these streams.
+On top of the baselines, all combinations of with and without the local image and skeleton streams were evaluated to determine the effectiveness of these streams.
 We call these models \textit{Ours1} through \textit{Ours6}.
-Table~\ref{tab:wlasl} shows the compositions of all the models.
-Besides, in this research, we evaluated the recognition performance of the methods using Top-$N$ classification accuracies with $N=\{1, 5, 10\}$.
+Moreover, we compared the proposed method with other state-of-the-art methods~\footnote{Several papers~\cite{SPOTER_WACV2022, SignBERT_ICCV2021, DU_FullTransformer2022, Guo_NCA2023, Hruz_OneModel2022, Rajalakshmi_IEEE_Access2022} were proposed after the pre-print version of this paper~\cite{Maruyama_MSNN2021} was published on arXiv.
+Some of these works~\cite{DU_FullTransformer2022, Guo_NCA2023, Hruz_OneModel2022, Rajalakshmi_IEEE_Access2022} referenced our arXiv paper and compared their methods with ours.
+In this paper, we also provide a comparison with these studies and present the recognition results. } to determine the effectiveness of our method.
+We also evaluated the recognition accuracy of the methods using Top-$N$ classification accuracies with $N=\{1, 5, 10\}$.